One of your most valuable memories of your travels are your photos and videos.

 The second half of the external hard drive is dedicated to saving all my photos, videos and the documents from my computer.
 I follow the exact same structure as I use on the computer.
 It just makes it so much easier to find a photo.

 This means that external hard drive number one contains an actual back-up of my computer AND all the RAW and JPEG files from all my travels plus all the videos.
-I connect this drive when I’m working in Lightroom as my Lightroom catalogue is also on this drive.
+I connect this drive when I’m working in Lightroom as my Lightroom catalog is also on this drive.
 In other words, this drive is protected with my life as it contains almost everything.

 However, this is not a back-up.